jonmellman/blog/content/posts/2020-06-28---OpportunisticRefactoring.md

 Here, by "repeated applications will make a big impact", Fowler is talking about compounding effects:

-- If we take a minute now to rename a confusingly-named variable, we make it easier for t1he next person to refactor the method signature.
+- If we take a minute now to rename a confusingly-named variable, we make it easier for the next person to refactor the method signature.
 - When they refactor the method signature, it's easier for the next person to notice functional similarities between this class and another, and combine them.
 - When they combines these classes, our design simplifies and the next person can more easily implement their new feature.
 - And so on...